 Description and Justification: This study will investigate and develop a potential transportation improvement plan for North Point Prairie Road from North Service Road to Highway 61.
-This high-level transportation analysis will review development to date and future projections to develop conceptual plans that will help guide future improvements along North Point Prairie.
+This high-level transportation analysis will review development to date, future projections, and the impact of a completed David Hoekel Parkway to develop conceptual plans that will help guide future improvements along North Point Prairie.

-Anticipated Benefit: The study will provide an evaluation to identify potential transportation improvements related to safety, access, reduced congestion and increased level of service for residents within the project limits.
+Anticipated Benefit: The study will identify potential transportation improvements related to safety, access, reduced congestion and increased level of service for residents within the project limits.
 The study will serve as a guide for future improvement projects and will be used as a basis for funding applications.

 FUNDING SCHEDULE

-Total 2023 2024 2025 2026 2027
+Total 2024 2025 2026 2027 2028

-\$400,000 - \$400,000 - - -
+\$400,000 \$400,000 - - - -